OnyHoque/FL_project/README.txt

 Command:
-python -m main --model=ResNet50 --epoch=10 --mnode=10 --position=front
+python -m main --model=Generic --epoch=10 --mnode=10 --position=front

 --model:    Using this parameter you can pass the name of the model.
 All valid options are:
             ResNet50